Use these 67 types of keywords strategically for your SEO optimization. If you do, you’re rankings will climb through the roof.

-Instead of targeting keywords that already exist and already have traffic, why not create those keywords and that traffic?
+Instead of targeting keywords that already exist and already have traffic… why not create those types of keywords and then target the traffic?

-Actually, this isn’t a new thing, since it’s what companies do when they brand themselves.
+Actually, this isn’t a new thing, since it’s what companies do when they create a brand.

-You can do that by leveraging on these types of keywords in SEO.
+You can do that by leveraging these types of keywords in SEO.

-Over time, this site will be given more weight for things having to do with wealth buiding, especially since much of my content is on that topic and it’s in my name.
+Over time, this site will be given more weight for things having to do with wealth buiding, especially since much of my content is on that topic and it’s also in the site name.

 It’s a simple hack that works well and will probably work well for a long, long time.

 This is the easiest inverted SEO keyword to rank for.

 You’ll leverage on an existing keyword by adding a new word to it, making it unique.

 This way, you’ll tap into the existing traffic for that keyword.